vCodesItAll/bootcamp-blog/index.md

 ## Week 3

 I chose NUXtocat for this week because its image appears laid back and excited to create.
 It's also holding the hand waving signal which I'm attributing to a willingness to seek help and share accomplishments and challenges.

+I like an analogy that Jacob made over the summer regarding the roles of HTML, CSS, and Javascript.
+HTML is like the skeleton.
+It's the bare bones - the structure.
+CSS is like the skin.
+It's what we cover the HTML in to pretty it up.
+Javascript is the muscles and joints that allow the skeleton to function - to move around and do a lil happy dance.

+My blog is made from markdown at the moment.
+I incorporate gifs and pngs for pictures.
+It's formatted with unordered lists and line breaks.
+As the blog develops I can use html to create a nav bar and CSS to apply some pastel colors.
+I can use javascript to create a carousel or a stickied nav bar.